nicaudinet/nicaudinet.github.io/_posts/2024-10-14-watersort-haskell.md

         ]
 ```

-[3] I used lists and laziness in this case because it was the simplest way to
+[2] I used lists and laziness in this case because it was the simplest way I
-implement and explain the solver that I could think of.
-However, using lists in
+could think of to implement and explain the solver.
+However, using lists in this
-this way could still consume tons of memory as it keeps track of previous
+way could still consume tons of memory as it keeps track of previous
-unsuccessful branches in memory (I believe).
+unsuccessful branches in memory (I think).
 Instead, one could use `Maybe` and
 its
 [MonadPlus](https://hackage.haskell.org/package/base-4.20.0.1/docs/Control-Monad.html#t:MonadPlus)
 instance to implement a constant-space search.